 Soaking in the hot pool, we discussed our Steamboat skiing adventure.
 The mountain was more challenging than we expected.
 Did we mention it is over 9,000 feet in elevation?
 But it was also more rewarding than we expected.
 Steamboat Ski Resort is an incredible mountain and the snow was spectacular!

 For us, it’s difficult to imagine a more perfect ski vacation.
 There’s a cute town, an incredible ski mountain, amazing snow conditions, and a fantastic hot springs to soothe our aching muscles.
 A Steamboat skiing adventure is the perfect wintry escape.

-We were guests of Steamboat Ski Resort.
+We were guests of Steamboat Ski Resort during our time in Steamboat Springs, Colorado.
 As always, all opinions of cold and vigorous are our own.